-Q: If students applied to Opt Out at the beginning of September must they apply again in Term 2?
+Q: If students applied to Opt Out at the beginning of September must they apply again each Term?

 A: Students who are eligible for Opt Out need to re-apply every term.

 Q: How do students living outside the city secure opt out?

 A: Students will need to provide 3 pieces of identification with their address and a phone number, proving that they are currently living outside City limits.
 Anyone living more than 100km outside city limits may be required to submit additional documentation, such as but not limited to, letter from a landlord or gas receipts.

 Q: How do students involved in internship or study abroad programs opt out?

 A: These students should never be assessed the fee.
-If it appears of their Student Account they should contact the USSU main office.
+If it appears on their Student Account they should contact the USSU main office.

 Q: How do students living in on-campus residences (Ogle Hall, Voyageur Place, and Lutheran Theological Seminary) out?

 A: Students must fill out the online application if they want to opt out.
 The USSU receives a list that will be used for confirmation of your status in residence.
 You may also provide a copy of your lease showing what building you are living in.
 Note: College Quarter is not eligible to opt-out.